PowerShell: How To Generate a Random Password (Revised Script)

 March 26, 2024

-A few months ago, I shared a PowerShell script I wrote to generate random and complex passwords of a specific length.
-Although the script does its job, I haven’t been able to shake the feeling that I could have made it better.
+A few months ago, I wrote a PowerShell script to generate random, complex passwords of a specific length.
+While the script does its job, I couldn't shake the feeling that there was room for improvement.

-The original script was basic in functionality.
-When executed, it simply displayed the password on the screen and copied it to the Windows clipboard.
-The only way to adjust the password’s length or complexity requirements was to modify the source code.
+The original script was basic in functionality: It generated a password, displayed it on the screen, and copied it to the Windows clipboard.
+However, customizing the password's length or complexity required directly editing the source code, which wasn't very user-friendly.

 Figure 1.
 Version 2.0 of my PowerShell Password Generator is much more interactive than the original version.

-Additionally, you will notice that the option to include uppercase letters is selected but grayed out.
-I did this to prevent a situation where a user clicks the Generate button with no checkboxes selected, thereby producing an error.
+You will also notice that the option to include uppercase letters is selected and grayed out by default.
+I did this to prevent users from generating a password with all options deselected, which would otherwise result in an error.

-Another notable difference of version 2.0 is that passwords are no longer automatically copied to the Windows clipboard.
-Instead, I created a button that allows you to click and copy a password to the clipboard.
-This way, you don’t have to worry about a password getting copied to the clipboard without your consent.
+Another improvement in version 2.0 is that passwords are no longer automatically copied to the Windows clipboard.
+Instead, I added a button that lets you copy the password to the clipboard with a single click.
+This way, you don’t have to worry about passwords getting copied without your consent.

-Having discussed the changes to the PowerShell script, let’s examine how it works.
-Much of the code remains rooted in the 1.0 version, so for detailed insights into the password generation and validation processes, I encourage referring to the previously mentioned article.
+Having covered the updates to the PowerShell script, let’s examine how it works.
+While much of the code builds on version 1.0, I recommend referring to the original article for a detailed breakdown of the password generation and validation processes.

 The slider

-Unlike the original script, which was hardcoded to create a 12-character password, the new script features a slider for selecting the password length.
+Unlike the original script, which was hardcoded to generate a 12-character password, the updated version features a slider for selecting the password length.

-Sliders, technically referred to as TrackBars, come with various attributes.
-One attribute is the range, defined by .SetRange.
-This range establishes the upper and lower limits for the slider.
-Since the slider determines the password length, I’ve set the range from 8 to 20, allowing for passwords ranging from 8 to 20 characters.
-This range can easily be adjusted to suit your individual preferences.
+Sliders, technically known as TrackBars, come with various attributes.
+One attribute is its range, defined using .SetRange.
+The range specifies the slider's upper and lower limits.
+Since the slider controls the password length, I have set the range to 8-20, allowing for passwords between 8 and 20 characters.
+You can easily adjust the range to suit your needs.

 Here is the block of code related to the slider: